jfalus/320_project/server/README.txt

     ExpressGenerator ASAP, if we decide to use it.

 Jest Unit Tests:
-  In the terminal, run "npm test"
+  In the terminal, run "npm run test-server"

   After a brief period, it should show something like:
       PASS  __tests__/index.test.js